 Welles Orr commented on challenges to the passage of the United States-Mexico-Canada Agreement (USMCA), amidst concerns of some industry groups.

 Welles Orr commented on the lack of meaningful improvements in U.S.-China trade negotiations regarding forced technology transfers and intellectual property violations, despite rhetoric from the Tr

 Welles Orr was quoted on bipartisan legislation aimed at preventing the Trump administration from imposing high tariffs for national security reasons.

-Welles Orr was quoted on the push for changes on labor enforceability in connection with the U.S.-Mexico-Canada-Agreement (USMCA).
+Welles Orr was quoted on the Trump administration's strategy for trade talks with China.

 Over the past week, the United States Trade Representative (USTR) and Department of Commerce Bureau of Industry and Security (BIS) took three separate actions that will impact imports of goods from

 The Trump Administration's aggressive use of tariffs as a negotiating tool against U.S.

 Earlier this year, the Trump administration ordered the Department of Commerce (DOC) and the U.S.